mongodb/docs-realm/source/includes/api-details/swift/crud/create-objects-in-background-description.rst

    :language: swift

 This operation does not block or perform I/O on the calling thread.
-For more information about writing to realm using Swift concurrency features, refer to :ref:`swift-actor-isolated-realm`.
+For more information about writing to a database using Swift concurrency features, refer to :ref:`swift-actor-isolated-realm`.

 *Perform Writes using Async/Await Syntax*